-For your safety to reduce the risk of complications and give clear views, your stomach must be empty.
+For your safety, to reduce the risk of complications and give clear views, your stomach must be empty.
 Do not have anything to eat for at least 6 hours before the test and only have a light meal before this time.
-You may have small amounts of water up to 2 hours before your appointment time.
-Other fluids such as milk are NOT allowed (even in tea and coffee) as they coat the stomach.
+You may have small amounts of water up to 2 hours before your appointment time but other fluids such as milk are NOT allowed (even in tea and coffee) as they coat the stomach.
 You should have nothing to drink for at least 2 hours before the test.
 If you do not follow this advice, your procedure will be rearranged.

-If you are having a bowel examination at the same appointment as your TNE please follow the bowel preparation instructions given in the colonoscopy booklet.
+If you are having a colonoscopy or flexible sigmoidoscopy at the same appointment as your gastroscopy, please follow the bowel preparation instructions given.
 You may drink water up to 2 hours before your appointment time.